 University Scholarships for international students in the USA can come from different sources – colleges and universities can award you the scholarship and that is predominantly the type of scholarship we speak about when we talk to international students.

 If you are not an American or Canadian citizen, then you’re unlikely to have other sources of scholarships.

 In the Indian scholarship search, your first step should be to look at your college’s financial aid office as most colleges provide this facility.

-Also you need to know the eligibility for the scholarships as some require good exam scores like the GRE, TOEFL etc. There are no specific GRE scholarships or TOEFL scholarships as such.
-These scores are only an essential component of your application package and will increase the chances of your getting an international scholarships.
+These scores are only one essential component of your application process and will increase the chances of your getting an international scholarship.